-EFT is a powerful, evidence based, self-help method based on research showing that emotional distress contributes greatly to many problems, including a number of serious illnesses.
+EFT is a powerful, evidence based, self-help method based on research showing that emotional distress contributes greatly to many problems, including addictions and anxiety, cravings and weight issues, fears and phobias, PTSD and a number of serious illnesses.
 Clinical trials have shown, with statistically significant results, that EFT tapping on acupressure points is able to rapidly reduce the emotional impact of memories and situations that trigger emotional distress.
 Once the distress is reduced or removed, the body can often rebalance itself and accelerate its own healing.

 The Science of EFT

 Numerous studies have shown that distressing emotions cause our bodies to produce higher levels of stress hormones, which in turn, intensify the distress we are experiencing.
 If we don’t interrupt it, this can keep us in a never-ending loop of misery.